Amityadav9/RAG-Collections/Document Chat with Ollama/README.md

 ## Project Overview

 This application creates an interactive chat interface where users can discuss the contents of their uploaded PDF documents.
-It uses a RAG architecture to ensure responses are grounded in the document's actual content, making it ideal for document analysis, research, and information extraction.
+It uses a RAG architecture to ensure responses ade grounded in the document's actual content, making it ideal for document analysis, research, and information extraction.

 ## Key Features